TUDelft-PRIME-Books/Linear-Algebra/Chapter1/Lines_and_Planes.md

 :status: approved
 :class: dark-light

-Two planes without a common point in common.
+Two planes without a point in common.
 :::

 Two planes in $\mathbb{R}^3$ can never have a single point of intersection.
 They can, however, have infinitely many common points.
 This can occur when the two planes have a line of intersection, as we can see in {numref}`Figure %s <Fig:LinesAndPlanes:TwoPlanesLineIntersection>`.
 On the other hand, it is also possible that two planes coincide, see {numref}`Figure %s <Fig:LinesAndPlanes:TwoPlanesCoincide>`.
 In this case each point on one of the two planes is an intersection point.